 Trinity Banquets & Receptions

-This Slidell wedding venue is located on Old Spanish Trail near I-10, and is a very nice event facility.
+This Slidell wedding venue is located on Old Spanish Trail near I-10, and is a very nice modern event facility.
 If you would like to have your ceremony there as well, they have a separate room for that, along with a very spacious ballroom for your reception, and having two separate spaces like that means there's no need for staff to flip a single space after the ceremony for the reception.
 One other really nice thing about Trinity is that they have a large bridal suite, which is also perfect for formal group photographs (and I've even done first looks in this room), along with a separate suite for the guys.
 And the food is excellent!
-The company also offers trolley buses for rent if you need transportation (and not just for weddings taking place there).
+The company also offers trolley buses and limos for rent if you need transportation (and not just for weddings taking place there).

 Palmettos on the Bayou

-Palmetto's on the Bayou is located in Slidell, near the historic train station.
+Palmetto's on the Bayou is located in Slidell, near the old historic train station.
 As the name implies, it sits near the bank of Bayou Bonfouca, and has a walkway leading back to a nicely sized dock on the water, where the newly married couple typically has their first meal together.
 The grounds next to the restaurant is where ceremonies usually take place, with a large oak tree serving as the backdrop.
 An outdoor (but covered) area in the rear of the restaurant overlooking a naturally beautiful wetland area serves as the primary reception space, and your ceremony can take place here as well, either as your first choice or as an inclement weather alternative.

-The Greystone is a modern, top-notch event venue in Mandeville that is ideal for wedding celebrations.
-It features a beautifully designed and landscaped outdoor area with several different options for ceremonies of various sizes, a spacious ballroom, and a bridal suite where the girls can get ready.
+The Greystone is a modern, top-notch event venue in Mandeville that is ideal for larger wedding celebrations.
+It features a beautifully designed and landscaped outdoor area with several different options for ceremonies of various sizes, a very spacious ballroom, and a bridal suite where the girls can get ready.

 Oak Alley Plantation